nesbox/TIC-80/templates/c/README.md

 The script ```buildcart.sh``` does the above steps as a convenience.

 ## Additional Notes
-The TIC functions that provide standard library features are not added here.
-You should use the `memcpy` and `memset` functions provided by the C standard library instead.
+TIC-80 API functions that merely duplicate standard library functionality are not imported.
+Please use the `memcpy` and `memset` functions provided by the C standard library instead.